lorelairaras/FAQ-Accordion/style-guide.md

 - Weights: 400, 600, 700

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

+Research patterns for building an accessible accordion and try your hardest to make the accordion accessible Complete the challenge without using JavaScript i will try to not use javascript to make it dynamic